 What is VLab?

 The Virtual Laboratory for Earth and Planetary Materials, VLab, was funded by the National Science Foundation (NSF) in 2004 at the Minnesota Supercomputing Institute, University of Minnesota.
-Today, it is supported by the Department of Energy and Columbia University and is hosted by XSEDE's JetStream system at the Texas Advanced Computing Center (TACC).
-VLab is a cyberinfrastructure consisting of a fully integrated Web portal, web services, and databases for ab initio calculations of planetary materials.
-Affiliated scientists are interested in different aspects and properties of these materials for modeling the structure of and physical and chemical processes in planetary interiors and surfaces.
+Today, it is supported by the Department of Energy and Columbia University and is hosted by ACCESS's JetStream2 system at Indiana University.

 VLab aims to accelerate modeling of planets by